sassoftware/sas-studio-custom-steps/SID - Import Lookup Table/README.md

 ### Metadata tab ###

    * Define a name for your lookup table (required).
-   * Define a description for your lookup table (required).
+   * Define a description for your lookup table (optional).
    * Define a location on the _sas content_ for your lookup table (required).
 		--> the location path can be browsed or defined by a string or a macro variable.